gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

     Please see point 2 of [set up Wiregaurd Server](../interface_guide/wireguard_server.md/#setup-wireguard-server)

-2. If you are using two GL-iNet Routers as the server and client, please change the LAN IP of either one.
+2. If you are using two GL.iNet Routers as the server and client, please change the LAN IP of either one.
 Change the [LAN IP](../interface_guide/lan.md).

 3. You ISP cannot resolve your DNS.
 Please change the DNS on the configuration to **8.8.8.8** or **8.8.4.4**.